 Interested in gaining new Korean friends or 친구 (chingu) during your travel to the country?
 Introducing yourself along with the details of where you are from is the best way to start.
 In this post, we will walk you through the country names and nationalities in Korean so that you can connect better and describe easily using a language that is native to them.
 While it is true that you can also use English when speaking with a Korean person, please do note that not many of the population are comfortable in speaking English, which is why learning at least the basics of Korean can definitely help you out.

 Korea is undoubtedly one of the most popular countries in this generation.
-South Korea has become a global innovation leader, which has led them to become one of the wealthiest countries across the globe.
-Its sibling, though, North Korea, is still under the radar, and we have no way of knowing about what is happening or the people's way of living from that place.
-However, we are sure of one thing: these two countries speak the same language and use the same Korean letters.
+South Korea has become a global innovation leader, leading them to become one of the world’s wealthiest countries.
+However, its sibling, North Korea, is still under the radar, and we have no way of knowing what is happening or the people’s way of living from that place.
+However, we are sure that these two countries speak the same language and use the same Korean letters.
 With this being said, having knowledge of this language can help you when you travel and interact with the locals from those two places.

 Now if you are truly interested in international experiences and speak like a local, below are the categories based on the topic of country names and nationalities in the Korean language.
 For the case of the country names, we will be dividing it based on the continent so that you can easily spot which country name you are looking for.

 The Korean word for the country is 국가 which is pronounced as gugga.
-As you will notice from the table below, some of the country names in Korean are pretty easy to memorize as you can simply add 어 (eo).
+As you will notice from the table below, some Korean country names are pretty easy to memorize as you can simply add 어 (eo).
 However, these are also those that have a pretty unrecognizable name, so be sure to check this out.